 However, handling separate LLCs at once can be overwhelming, so hiring someone to help you in the process is highly recommended.

-The first step is to develop a unique business name for the series LLC.
-Delaware LLC naming rules are mainly similar to traditional LLCs, although there are some differences.
+The first step is to develop a unique business name for Series LLC.
+Delaware LLC naming rules are mainly similar to those of traditional LLCs, although there are some differences.
 Generally, LLCs can't use the words bank, insurance, or trust in their business name.

 Terms associated with any government agency are also prohibited (FBI, IRS, etc.).